pivotal-cf/pivnet-resource/README.md

 Creates a new release on Pivotal Network with the provided version and metadata.

-Also optionally uploads a single file to the Pivotal Network bucket under the provided filepath.
+Also optionally uploads one or more files to the Pivotal Network bucket under the provided filepath.
-If a file is uploaded, that file is not currently added to Pivotal Network or to the newly-created release.
+Uploaded files are not currently added to Pivotal Network or to the newly-created release.

 #### Parameters

-It is valid to provide both `file_glob` and `s3_filepath_prefix`, or to provide neither.
+It is valid to provide both `file_glob` and `s3_filepath_prefix` or to provide neither.
 If only one is present, release creation will fail.
+If neither are present, file uploading is skipped.

 If both `file_glob` and `s3_filepath_prefix` are present, then the source configuration must also have `access_key_id` and `secret_access_key` or release creation will fail.

-* `file_glob`: *Optional.* Path to the file to upload.
-If multiple files are matched by the glob, an error is raised.
+* `file_glob`: *Optional.* Glob matching files to upload.
+If multiple files are matched by the glob, they are all uploaded.
+If no files are matched, release creation fails with error.

 * `s3_filepath_prefix`: *Optional.* Case-sensitive prefix of the path in the S3 bucket.